 We Aren’t Christians

-In chapter 1, we saw how Jesus gives us the confidence to pray and makes God accessible to sinners.
+In chapter 1 of When Prayer Is a Struggle, I taught how Jesus gives us the confidence to pray and makes God accessible to sinners.
 One of the scariest truths found in the Bible is that many people think they have saving faith in Jesus Christ but actually don’t.
 Jesus warned about fake believers in Matthew 7:21: “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven.”
 People like this may have grown up in church, know all the right answers to theological questions, be the first to arrive at church on Sunday, and act like Christians outwardly.
 But they remain unbelievers, and thus God has no obligation to listen to their prayers.